Ryoto-s/compass/README.md

 ### Update flashcard

-- Update with putting returned data from found:
+- When updating, modify the retrieved flashcard data and then execute the command as follows:

 ```
 curl -X PATCH -H "Content-Type: application/json"\